rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/wlanprofile_add.png)

 WLAN creation window will pop up, give it a name and enable it.

 _Note:_ For this excercise we will disable 6GHz band.

 ![](/images/wlanprofile_general.png)

-Navigate to the **Security tab**, set configurations as in the image below.
+Navigate to the **Security tab**, we are going to create an Open SSID, set configurations as in the image below, then hit **Apply to Device**.

 ![](/images/wlanprofile_security.png)